WesApps/wes_api/README.md

          	Summerfields Static Menu: https://github.com/weshack/FoodyCall

 	TODO (high priority):
+    -Give status a 'last modified' field so people can check to see if they need to grab new data.
-    -Store a set of categories used by events, make a route for it -Documentation, including some code samples
+    -Upgrade the random api component on home page -Documentation, including some code samples
+    -Wesleyan Hours of Operations
     -WesMaps data
-		-Wesleyan Hours of Operations

     TODO (lower priority):
+    -Store a set of categories used by events, make a route for it -Styling on home page.
     -Store a "Last Updated" time for every source -Weswings static menu + specials from RSS -Integrate caching system